leojacob1/leojacob1.github.io/pool-cv.md

 be able to pick out the color of the pool table.
 <br>
 However, I eventually found a [solution on StackOverflow](https://stackoverflow.com/questions/50899692/most-dominant-color-in-rgb-image-opencv-numpy-python) that did this job much more concisely.
-I wrote my own function that takes an image and returns
+I wrote my own function that takes an image and a scale and returns the image zoomed in to that scale.
+Essentially, it crops and resizes.
+I used this function before I found the dominant color in the image